 Our pick for the best soundbar overall is the Bang & Olufsen Beosound Stage.
 Its 11 drivers produce a simple stunning wall of sound, packed with precision, detail, finesse and then a meaty punch of bass just to surprise you.
 It's a single-box solution, so you just plug it in over HDMI and away you go…

 The Beosound Stage is pricey, though, so our recommendation for the majority of people looking for a really cinematic TV upgrade is the Sony HT-G700.
 It uses clever processing to create directional sound that feels close to surround sound and Dolby Atmos height.
-It's a simple soundbar and subwoofer package that's small enough for almost any living room TV, yet offers a giant improvement to your TV audio.
+It's a simple soundbar and wireless subwoofer package that's small enough for almost any living room TV, yet offers a giant improvement to your TV audio.

 The best soundbars: ranked